LionelNkaya/cubaentera.com/README.md

 Welcome to Cubaentera.com Repo !

-This webstie was created for the group cubanlodging.
+This website is currently under contruction and is being created for the group Cuban Lodging.

 The website is being built using Bootstrap 3.3.7